Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/ampli.md

 !!!note "Deprecated Itly runtime"
     This page covers Browser JavaScript and TypeScript runtimes.
 All (Itly) runtimes are deprecated.
     If you are still using an (Itly) runtime, see the **[migration guide](#migrate-from-an-itly-runtime)** to upgrade to the newest runtime.
 Docs for the Itly version are available **[here](../../deprecated-sdks/browser.md)**.

+--8<-- "includes/ampli-vs-amplitude-link-to-core-sdk.md"
+    Click here for more documentation on the [Amplitude Browser SDK](./index.md).

 --8<-- "includes/ampli/javascript-enable-real-time-type-checking.md"